This is our review of the World’s Longest Yard Sale…

 - Take plenty of CASH!
 Consider plenty of small bills and a few rolls of quarters and nickels.
 Most do not accept personal checks or credit cards.

 - Consider the type of vehicle you’ll be driving.
 You need something with lots of space for “stuff”, because most people leave with more than they set out to buy.
 And you never know, you might find “a great deal” on something big & bulky that you’ve just gotta have.
 (We noticed that many people actually pulled a small TRAILER to haul all their “finds!)

 - The following items might come in handy: plastic bags (like Walmart bags to carry your stuff while you’re shopping), boxes (to keep smaller items from rolling around in your car), bubble wrap (to wrap fragile items), large plastic garbage bags (for carrying stuff; protecting the interior of your car from mud/water), bungie cords (for securing things into place), and waterless hand soap (after handling all the “stuff”).

 - Take a camera.
 From all the unique items you’re sure to see at this yard sale to the unique people you run into… you’ll find plenty to photograph!

 - Don’t forget to print out a map of yard sale route (…and double-check that it’s actually in the car on the morning you set out for your trip!)

 - Prepare for rain.
 Whether that means packing an extra umbrella or a rain poncho (yard salers usually prefer these), you don’t want to get there and find yourself up a creek without a paddle!

-- Some don’t want to spend big money on hotel rooms for a yard sale trip!
-So you might consider packing a small tent that is easy to set up, pack a few pillows, sleeping bags, and a lantern.
+- If you don’t want to spend big money on hotel rooms for a yard sale trip, then pack a small tent that is easy to set up, pack a few pillows, sleeping bags, and a lantern.
 Campsites along the way are not difficult to find.

 - It’s usually quite hot this time of year, so carry water with you every time you get out of the car.